mosesalphonse/Kubernetes-Horizontal-Pod-Autoscaler-Demo/README.md

 ## Kubernetes-Horizontal-Pod-Autoscaler-Demo

-This demo code can be referred to autosclae pods based on the CPU load
+This demo code can be referred to autosclae pods based on the CPU load.

+This demo can be verified within Kubernetes Cluster setup

 ## Concepts: